kristingreenslit/react-debug-exercise/README.md

 Traditional methods for [debugging Javascript](https://medium.com/@sandeep.scet/different-ways-to-debug-javascript-code-579e7f58cf10#.3gbqsze60) won't always work well in a React application because React code isn't native to the browser.
 [Developer tools](https://github.com/facebook/react-devtools) might be more helpful.

 React is an incredibly powerful JavaScript library, but it's easier to learn when you have a solid foundation in [HTML](http://learn.shayhowe.com/html-css/getting-to-know-html/), [CSS](http://learn.shayhowe.com/html-css/getting-to-know-css/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics).
-[JSX](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918#.ro3sx1ea0), an HTML/CSS/JavaScript mixture, is an industry standard in React applications (although it is not required).
+An HTML/CSS/JavaScript mixture, [JSX](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918#.ro3sx1ea0), is an industry standard in React applications (although it is not required).

-[Redux](https://css-tricks.com/learning-react-router/) and [React-Router](https://css-tricks.com/learning-react-redux/) are two libraries that are frequently present in React applications.
+[Redux](https://css-tricks.com/learning-react-router/) and [React-Router](https://css-tricks.com/learning-react-redux/) are two libraries that are frequently used in React applications.
 The simple explanation is that React, a technology used for building Single Page Applications (SPAs), is one big magic trick.
 It breaks the mold of how traditional websites are expected to operate.
 However, React is the view layer in the traditional "MVC" architecture.
 The use of additional libraries with React, such as Redux and React-Router, can enhance React code so that the flow of data throughout an application is more accessible and/or traceable.

 ### Installation

 1. Check that Node and NPM are installed.
 Run **node -v** and then **npm -v** from the command line (Windows) or Terminal app (Mac).
 If a version number does not print to the console, follow [Mac] (http://blog.teamtreehouse.com/install-node-js-npm-mac) or [Windows] (http://blog.teamtreehouse.com/install-node-js-npm-windows) installation instructions.

 2. Clone the repository, install dependencies, then start the development server (from the command line or Terminal app):

   ```
     > git clone git@github.com:kristingreenslit/react-debug-exercise.git